santiyounger/wpm-reading-time/README.md

 ![Screenshot of WPM Reading Time plugin](https://santiyounger.b-cdn.net/obsidian-plugins/2025-11-04%2010-30-12.png)

 Stop guessing reading times.
-How Long to Read calculates estimates for any selected text using your personalized reading speed presets.
-Useful for writers, content strategists, and knowledge workers who need timing information.
+This Obsidian plugin calculates accurate estimates for any selected text using your personalized reading speed.
+Perfect for podcast scripts, YouTube content, presentations, and any writing where timing matters.
+Get real-time feedback as you write to better estimate how long your text will take to read aloud or silently.

 ## Who is this for?

-### Bloggers & Writers
+### Podcasters & Video Creators
-Know how long your articles will take to read.
-Useful for optimizing content length and setting reader expectations.
+Time your scripts accurately before recording.
+Know exactly how long your content will run when read aloud, helping you hit your target episode length every time.

-### Content Strategists
+### Public Speakers & Presenters
-Plan your presentations and speeches with confidence.
-Calculate reading time for speaking presets to nail your timing.
+Prepare presentations with confidence.
+Calculate speaking time for your slides and notes to stay within your allocated time slot.

-### Knowledge Workers
+### Content Writers
-Estimate how long it takes to review documents, research notes, or any text in your vault.
+Optimize article length and set accurate reader expectations.
+Understand how long your content takes to read, helping you match your audience's time constraints.

 ## Features

-### Smart Calculations
+### Personalized Accuracy
-Instantly calculates reading time based on word count and your personalized WPM settings.
-No manual counting needed.
+Get reading time estimates based on your actual reading speed.
+Create multiple presets for different scenarios and switch between them instantly.

-### Multiple Presets
+### Flexible Presets
-Create multiple presets for different scenarios: silent reading, speaking, slow reading, fast reading, and more.
-Each preset can have its own custom name and WPM value.
+Set up different speed profiles for silent reading, speaking, presenting, or any scenario you need.
+Each preset includes a custom name and WPM value.

-### Easy Preset Switching
+### Quick Switching
-Switch between presets via dropdown menu.
-Useful when you need different speeds for different content types.
+Switch between presets via dropdown menu whenever you need different speeds for different content types.

-### Detailed Analytics
+### Clear Results
-See reading time, word count, and your current reading speed all displayed clearly in one place.
+View reading time, word count, and current speed in a clean, easy-to-read format.
+All the information you need at a glance.

 ### Desktop Only
 Currently optimized for desktop use.
 Mobile support coming soon.